Happy emotions

 Improved Physical Health

 Positive emotions also benefit our physical health.
 When we’re in a positive emotional state, we are more resilient to stress and physical illness.
-Our bodies produce endorphins and other hormones that help reduce inflammation, boost our immunity, and aid in the healing process.
+Our bodies produce endorphins and other hormones that help reduce inflammation, boost immunity, and aid in healing.

 Stronger Relationships